avajs/ava/docs/recipes/typescript.md

 ```

 Note that, despite the typing, the assertion returns `undefined` if it fails.
 Typing the assertions as returning `Error | undefined` didn't seem like the pragmatic choice.

+## Common Problems

+"error TS5056: Cannot write file ... because it would be overwritten by multiple input files."
+This can happen in certain situations if you have `"allowJs": true` in your tsconfig.
+Set ts-node to ignore js using the env. variable TS_NODE_COMPILER_OPTIONS='{"allowJs": false}'.